Choose the path that puts you at the heart of innovation!

 Over the past two decades Intel in Ireland has come to represent a diversity of activities across the spectrum of Intel business from advanced manufacturing to cutting edge design and world class research.

-Intel are announcing a 2017-2018 scholarship programme for graduates (and prospective 2017 graduates) who plan to enter the DCU MEng in Electronic and Computer Engineering.
+Intel are continuing their scholarship programme into 2019-20 for graduates (and prospective 2019 graduates) who plan to enter the DCU MEng in Electronic and Computer Engineering.
 The new sponsorship programme is the latest initiative in an ongoing strategic partnership between Intel and DCU.

 Recipients of the award each receive a monetary grant to support their academic studies as well as ongoing support and mentorship that provides students with a direct relationship to the world of work.